 Are you looking for a volunteer opportunity to help make a positive difference in your community?
-If so, AARP offers you the power to have fun and work for positive social change, while using your skills and talents.
-Already an AARP volunteer?
-Refer a friend!
-We’ve found that the best volunteers are often friends or family of existing volunteers.
+If so, AARP Connecticut offers you an opportunity to have fun, work for positive social change, and use your unique skills and experience.

 Don’t have a lot of time?
 You can still make a big difference.
 As an AARP e-advocate, you can contact your state and federal representatives about key legislative issues by phone or email.

 To learn more about any of these volunteer opportunities, please contact Elaine Werner via email at email@example.com, or call toll-free, 1-866-295-7279.